lab-cosmo/chemiscope/paper/paper.md

 the default standalone viewer is available online at https://chemiscope.org for quick inspection of datasets without local installation.
 Optional features can be installed via
 extras: `pip install 'chemiscope[streamlit]'` and `pip install 'chemiscope[explore]'`.

+# Research impact statement

+Chemiscope has been adopted by the atomistic modeling community as a tool for interactive exploration of structure–property relationships.
+Interactive visualizations built with Chemiscope accompany publications and archived datasets on Materials Cloud [@Talirz_2020] and provide citable links that readers can use to explore data beyond static images.
+As of February 2026, the Materials Cloud Archive lists 18 publications using Chemiscope as an external app [@MaterialsCloudChemiscopeSearch].

+The tool has been cited in studies spanning machine-learned interatomic potentials and datasets [@Cheng2020; @MAD], coarse-grained molecular representations [@Helfrecht2020], and high-throughput screening of materials [@Jorgensen2026].
+It is also integrated with the metatensor ecosystem [@metatensor] through the `chemiscope.explore` function, which uses foundation models like PET-MAD [@Mazitov2025] to generate map coordinates without manual descriptor engineering.

+Beyond research papers, Chemiscope serves educational and reproducibility purposes: tutorials and course materials use live widgets to demonstrate dimensionality reduction and structure–property correlations [@Goscinski2025scicodewidgets], and Chemiscope viewers can be embedded directly into manuals, as it is done in Atomisitic cookbook recipies [@AtomisticCookbook].
+The Python package reach 4,235 downloads in the last month on PyPI Stats, accessed February 2026 [@PyPIStatsChemiscope].

+# AI usage disclosure

+Generative AI tools were assisted occasionally during software development (e.g., to obtain code suggestions).
+All AI-generated suggestions were reviewed, modified, and verified by the authors before inclusion, and the authors take full responsibility for the final content of the software.

 # Acknowledgements